Add anchors within articles

 Anchors are a great way to navigate between or link to specific sections in your article, like manually inserting invisible bookmarks.
 To use anchors, you'll need to:

-2. Insert a link pointing to the anchor: For same-page links, add a link that starts with # followed by the id.
-For links to anchors on other pages, use the full link with # and the id.
+2. Insert a link pointing to the anchor: For same-page links, add a link that starts with # followed by the anchor hash or id.
+For links to anchors on other pages, use the full link followed by # and the id.

-So if I create an anchor with id=troubleshooting-tips, the hyperlink I insert to navigate to it would be #troubleshooting-tips.
+So if I create an anchor with an anchor hash of troubleshooting-tips, the hyperlink URL I'd insert to navigate to it is #troubleshooting-tips.

-Thankfully, we have a tool to create the anchor, but you will need to create the hyperlink to jump to it!
+Thankfully, we have a tool to create the anchor, but you'll need to understand how to create links to anchors.

 To create an anchor in an article: